pigalleg/test2/README.md

 ```
 Aggregator script will start monitoring incoming connection from clients.
 If at least one connection is started, aggregator and client will start interchanging DR signals over TCP protocol.

 3. Activate client script "route-to-library/home.py".
-For reasons that will be clarified after, this script must be started using `sudo`privileges.
+For reasons that will be clarified after, this script must be started using `sudo` privileges.
 ```
 $ sudo python route-to-library/homer.py
 ```
 Client will connect to aggregator's public addres (ocm-server.ing.puc.cl).
 In paralel, it monitores incoming connections from locals actuators.
-If at least one connection with actuators is ed, client will start sending local control signals to the actuator.
+If at least one connection with actuators is enabled, client will start sending local control signals to the actuators via TCP (WIfi) and/or ZigBee.

+# Code Explanation
+In the following, I will explain briefly how the whole code for the aggretor and clients works.
+Particularly, description of principal python libraries will be provided.
+Code enabling aggergator and client monitoring is located in the library folder, wich is divided in the following structure:
+- Libraries
+  - DRManagement: contains all the energy management routines (local load monitoring and control, remote client monitoring and negociation,etc.)
+    - EnergyManagement.py
+  - Communication: manages all communication procedures between every agent in the DR architecture.
+    - linkage.py
+    - technology.py
+  - Optimization: performs optimal load allocation
+    - Model.py
+  - aggregator.py
+  - home.py